jasonKercher/fql/usage.md

 Just showing off features here...
-For more details and options, try the `--help` option.
+For more details and options, try the `--help` option. fql is a command line program that targets Linux and is not cross-platform.

-fql is a command line program that targets Linux and is not cross-platform.
-For the following, let's assume a bash shell. fql allows you to treat your delimited or fixed-length files as tables without having to import them into a database.
+fql allows you to treat your delimited or fixed-length files as tables without having to import them into a database.

 ### *Basic* command line usage